Skip to main content

 I almost dropped it!
 I had done enough research by this point to know that the pitcher was made out of a shell casing!

 A shell casing is the container that holds the explosive shell, and when the shell is fired from a weapon, the discarded casing falls to the ground.
-When I asked my Mom, she had no idea where it came from, just that it was something her mother had brought from Holland.
-She suggested I contact her Dutch cousins to see if they could help.
+When I asked my Mom, she suggested I contact her Dutch cousins to see if they could help.

 My maternal grandmother came from a family of six children: two boys and four girls.
 My grandmother`s youngest sister, Tante (Aunt) Jannie, at the age of 95, is still alive.
 She knew the story.

-Over the miles and translated from Dutch to English, an account of what the liberation of Assen looked like for my mother’s family was pieced together.
+Over the miles and translated from Dutch to English, here’s an account of what the liberation of Assen looked like for my mother’s family.

 The Canadians were coming!
 All through Holland in the spring of 1945, the citizens were abuzz with the news that the Allied Forces were on their way.
 Similar news reached the Nazis as well.
 In Assen, on April 13, 1945, my family knew something was up when they saw the enemy forces setting up dynamite on the Groninger bridge near their home, shown in this photo.